-The fixed temperature of 21 degrees in all rooms is being introduced as a result of the university’s new climate strategy, the goal of which is to reduce the university’s total CO2 emissions from operations by 25% per cent in 2030.
+The fixed temperature setting of 21 degrees in all rooms is being introduced as a result of the university’s new climate strategy, the goal of which is to reduce the university’s total CO2 emissions from operations by 25 per cent in 2030.
 In addition to regulating the temperature in the university’s buildings, AU has already launched 43 other concrete initiatives in the action plans for 2020, all of which will make significant reductions in carbon emissions from university operations possible.
 For example, a waste sorting pilot project in study areas, libraries and canteens and an experiment with power metres on selected IT equipment.
 Read more about the 44 activities.

 - For every degree the temperature is reduced in a building, the university’s heat consumption will fall by a minimum of three per cent.

 - The Danish Working Environment Authority(in Danish) recommends a room temperature of 20-22 degrees for sedentary work under normal climatic and working conditions.
-The university has consulted these recommendations and will adhere to them.